ArPIHomeSecurity/arpi_documentation/docs/end_users/simulator.md

 !!! tip "Connection Issues?"
     - Ensure your computer and Raspberry Pi are on the same WiFi network
     - Try `ping arpi.local` to test basic connectivity
+    - Verify the connection file was created with correct permissions

 ## Enable Simulator Mode